waydabber/betterdisplaycli/README.md

 1. Make sure BetterDisplay 2.2.x and newer is running and is configured to accept CLI/notification requests.
 1. Run `betterdisplaycli` for help.

+> [!NOTE]
+> You can use the installed app itself to send CLI commands as well - the following prints help:
+>
+> `/Applications/BetterDisplay.app/Contents/MacOS/BetterDisplay help`

 ## CLI and integration documentation